 3. Kebab

-In Greece, the term kebab refers specifically to a more oriental dish.
-Sausage-shaped patties of minced meat (traditionally a mix of lamb and beef) are flavoured with garlic, cumin and other Middle Eastern spices.
-The kebab is wrapped in pita bread or served on a plate.
+The kebab is wrapped in or served on a plate.
 Almost like a kofte.
 It’s usually elongated.
 These are great for the kids.
-A good kebab will pack a lot more flavour than you might expect.
+A good kebab will pack a lot more flavor than you might expect.

 4. Saganaki